 Awesome!
 The enrollment process varies by program type.
 For most group classes and private lessons you can sign up online — explore below.
 Ignore the location info in the tiles, all classes will be online for now, using Zoom.

-For band workshops (Spring bands are on pause until we know when we can reopen, but you can still get in line):
+For band workshops (Summer bands are tentative, until we know when we can reopen, but you can still get in line):

 Blue Bear’s Mixed Bears classes are open to all ages and are also great for siblings who don’t all fit into a Baby, Bouncy or Boogie class.
 Mixed Bears classes contain all the moving, grooving, and rock ‘n’ roll of the other programs, with the added benefit of a wider age range.
 Babies, toddlers and …